MileHacker Logo

 Must-Visit Sites

-• Sargodha Clock Tower: A colonial-era central landmark and crowded commercial intersection.
+• Sargodha A Tower with a clock: A colonial-era central landmark and crowded commercial intersection.

 • Amin Bazaar & Kachehri Bazaar: Bustling traditional markets.
 Explore for local textiles, goods, and street food.

-• Sargodha University: A significant educational institution with contemporary architecture and extensive grounds.
+• Sargodha University: A significant educational institution with modern architecture and extensive grounds.

 Visitor Information & Tips